JadenGeller/CS-81-Project/docs/logs/progress_update3.md

 ## Swift Style

 The [Swift style guide](https://swift.org/documentation/api-design-guidelines/) was updated to make some major changes.
 A big on is that enum case names are now lowercase.
 I've been following this convention for newly defined types, but I haven't gone back and updated existing types to follow this style.

+## TIL

+While holding office hours, I realized that the Ocaml module system works **very** similiarly to the Swift protocol system.
+Swift protocols have associated types, they allow you to specify what methods a type must implement, and they allow you to give default implementations of methods if desired.
+Swift protocols are more powerful in that they also allow new methods to be added (w/ default implementations) whenever a certain associated type conforms to some other protocol.